mokko/zml2lido/readme.md

 4. validate LIDO
 5. split

-job 'dd' does the following
+job 'dd' does the following (meant for debugging)
 1. convert to LIDO (lvl1)
 2. validate LIDO